anthonyhamilton360/ticket-lifecycle/README.md

 </p>
 <p>
-Notice that the thread was closed out by Jane.
+To conclude this lab, notice that the thread was closed out by Jane.
 </p>
 <br />